The Copenhagen Full-time MBA

 In addition to the triple-accreditation:

 Copenhagen Business School is ranked as no 33 among European Business Schools in the 2018 Financial Times European Business School Ranking, and the Copenhagen MBA features as no 24 in the 2018 Financial Times Top MBAs for Women Ranking.
 Furthermore, the programme has been ranked in the top 15 in Europe by Bloomberg Businessweek in their 2018 Best B-Schools Ranking.
 The Copenhagen MBA is also included among the top-100 global MBA programmes in the 2018 Economist Which MBA?
 Ranking and features as no 31 globally and no 14 in Europe in the 2019 QS MBA Ranking.
-As an acknowledgment of the programme’s ambition to lead the way in responsible management education, the Copenhagen MBA has been ranked as no 14 globally in the 2018 Corporate Knights Better World MBA Ranking.
+As an acknowledgment of the programme’s ambition to lead the way in responsible management education, the Copenhagen MBA has been ranked among the top 15 globally in the 2019 Corporate Knights Better World MBA Ranking.

 In 2007, CBS became the first university in Denmark to receive the accreditation from the AMBA, underlining its international credibility and status.
 The number of MBA qualifications available worldwide is now in the thousands, but only a small percentage of these would achieve accreditation if they were submitted to AMBA’s rigorous international criteria.
 Accreditation by the Association of MBAs identifies programmes as the best there is.
 In a crowded and complex market, the AMBA accreditation provides a reliable list of meticulously tested programmes and ensures that students' investments are rewarded with the finest business education available. www.mbaworld.com